 At the age of sixteen, I first heard the terms “asexual” and “homoromantic.”
 I read up on what people who identify as asexual feel, and related more and more to it the more I read.
 So, I decided to re-come out to my friends as a homoromantic asexual.
 Besides them asking me if I was a plant, the main question I got was “But you’re gay.
 You like men.
 So, how can you also be asexual?”

 This is where homoromantic comes in.
 Think homosexual, but in a romantic, rather than sexual, context.
-I only fall in love and want romantic relationships with men and have no sexual desire towards anyone—men, women or otherwise.
+I only fall in love and want romantic relationships with men and have no sexual desire towards anyone—men, women, or otherwise.

 It’s been my observation that this is way hard for people to understand—the idea that a person would want romantic connections, but not sexual intercourse.
 It seemed to baffle and confuse everyone I told—especially coming from a sixteen-year-old guy.

 I’ve gotten the silly questions “Do you plan to reproduce with yourself, as a plant does?” and “How do you expect to have a relationship when men really only want one thing?” (which I found sexist and just wrong) and others more insensitive than those.
-I’m literal proof that they’re assumptions are inaccurate.
+I’m literal proof that their assumptions are inaccurate.

 Further proof comes in the form of my current boyfriend, Jason.
 He’s been the only person so far who understands my lack of interest in sexual intercourse.
 Coming off my last relationship, I made sure to ask him early on if sex in a relationship was a big deal to him.
 When he said “no” and that a personal connection matters way more, I knew I was in love with him.
 He considers himself homosexual, too, and also doesn’t see sex as a big deal.

-At this point, as an eighteen-year-old teenager, I’ve come to accept a few things: An eighteen-year-old can have zero interest in sex; two eighteen-year-olds guys can be in a committed relationship and both have zero interest in sex; and most importantly, any behavior that isn’t commonly seen or heard about becomes an alien concept that others find hard to grasp.
+At this point, as an eighteen-year-old teenager, I’ve come to accept a few things: An eighteen-year-old can have zero interest in sex; two eighteen-year-old guys can be in a committed relationship and both have zero interest in sex; and most importantly, any behavior that isn’t commonly seen or heard about becomes an alien concept that others find hard to grasp.

 I’ll end with this.
 YouTube personality Jimmy Snow (known as Mr. Atheist) suggested we change the acronym LGBT to GRSM (standing for gender, romantic and sexual minorities).
 This is the easiest way I’ve come to help others understand the difference between being homosexual and homoromantic: relationships can include a broad range of expressions of physical and emotional intimacy.
 It is a spectrum on which sex and love can be mutually exclusive.